ruslanmv/HDP-Sandbox-AWS/README.md

-2. After the EC2 instance is up and running, select the instance, click `Connect`, select `I would like to connect with A Java SSH Client directly from my browser`.
-Specify the path to your key-pair file and connect.
+2. After the EC2 instance is up and running, select the instance, click `Connect`, select Specify the path to your key-pair file and connect.